Derppening/2018f-revision-notes/COMP3021/notes.md

 clause
     - Overriden methods must either throw the same exceptions, subclass(es) of the declared exception, or no exceptions
-    - Note that unchecked exceptions do not matter
+    - Unchecked exceptions do not matter

 ### `try`-`catch`-`finally`